The hot-electron closure of the moment-based gyrokinetic plasma model: Gyrokinetic model

-To solve the GM system, we use the \gyacomo code\footnote{The version of \gyacomo used in this work is the commit \texttt{fbb6b65b} of the open source Git repository \texttt{gitlab.epfl.ch/ahoffman/gyacomo}.} \citep{Hoffmann2023GyrokineticOperators,Hoffmann2023GyrokineticShift,Hoffmann2025InvestigationSimulations}, that uses a Fourier approach for the spatial directions and a fourth-order explicit Runge--Kutta scheme for time integration.
+To solve the GM system, we use the \gyacomo code\footnote{The version of \gyacomo used in this work is the commit \texttt{fbb6b65b} of the open-source Git repository \texttt{gitlab.epfl.ch/ahoffman/gyacomo}.} \citep{Hoffmann2023GyrokineticOperators,Hoffmann2023GyrokineticShift,Hoffmann2025InvestigationSimulations}, which uses a Fourier approach for the spatial directions and a fourth-order explicit Runge-Kutta scheme for time integration.
 The nonlinear term is treated with a $2/3$-dealiasing method \citep{Orszag1971}.
-The evolved Fourier modes have perpendicular wave numbers $k_x = 2\pi m N_x/L_x$ and $k_y = 2\pi n N_y/L_y$, for $m = -N_x/2+1,\ldots,N_x/2$, and $n = 1\ldots,N_y/2$, where $N_x$ and $N_y$ thus represent the radial and binormal resolutions, and $L_x$ and $L_y$ are the radial and binormal lengths, respectively.
-A hyperdiffusion damping term of the form, $\mu (k_\perp/k_{\perp,max})^4 N_i^{pj}$, where $\mu$ is the hyperdiffusion parameter and $k_{\perp,max}$ is the maximum perpendicular wave number in the simulation, is added to the perpendicular direction to dissipate high-frequency modes, as it is often done in nonlinear simulations \citep{Jenko2000,Hoffmann2023GyrokineticOperators}.
-Derivatives along the parallel direction, which has length $L_z$, are discretized using a second-order finite difference scheme on a uniform grid with resolution $N_z$. \gyacomo supports both tokamak and Z-pinch geometries: in tokamak geometry, twist-and-shift periodic parallel boundary conditions are applied \citep{Beer1995}, while in Z-pinch geometry, standard periodic parallel boundary conditions are used \citep{Hoffmann2023GyrokineticOperators}.
-For tokamak geometry, the flux tube length is given by $L_z = 2\pi N_{pol} R_0$, where $R_0$ is the magnetic axis radius and $N_{pol}$ is the number of poloidal turns.
-In Z-pinch geometry, $L_z = 2\pi L_B$, with $L_B$ as the reference magnetic field length scale, corresponding to the major radius in tokamak geometry or the pinch radius in Z-pinch geometry.
-With the purpose of comparing the two geometries, we set $R_0 = L_B$ so that $N_{pol}$ can be interpreted as the number of times the field line wraps around the Z-pinch axis.
-In previous publications \citep{Hoffmann2023GyrokineticOperators,Hoffmann2023GyrokineticShift,Hoffmann2025InvestigationSimulations}, the \gyacomo code evolves the GM model using a truncation closure, setting all GMs either with $(p,j)>(p_{max},j_{\max})$, \modifi{where $p_{\max}$ and $j_{\max}$ are the maximum degrees considered for the Hermite--Laguerre basis.
-In this work, we use a single maximal-degree truncation closure, i.e., we set all GMs with $p+2j > d_{max}$ to vanish, where $d_{\max}$ is the maximum moment degree considered.
+The evolved Fourier modes have perpendicular wave numbers $k_x = 2\pi m N_x/L_x$ and $k_y = 2\pi n N_y/L_y$, for $m = -N_x/2+1,\ldots,N_x/2$, and $n = 1\ldots,N_y/2$, where $N_x$ and $N_y$ represent the radial and binormal resolutions, and $L_x$ and $L_y$ are the radial and binormal box lengths, respectively.
+A hyperdiffusion damping term of the form $\mu_{hd} (k_\perp/k_{\perp,max})^4 N_i^{pj}$, where $\mu_{hd}$ is the hyperdiffusion parameter and $k_{\perp,max}$ is the maximum perpendicular wave number in the simulation, is added in the perpendicular direction to dissipate high-frequency modes, as is often done in nonlinear simulations \citep{Jenko2000,Hoffmann2023GyrokineticOperators}.
+Derivatives along the parallel direction, which has length $L_z$, are discretized using a second-order finite-difference scheme on a uniform grid with resolution $N_z$. \gyacomo supports both tokamak and Z-pinch geometries: in the tokamak geometry, twist-and-shift periodic parallel boundary conditions are applied \citep{Beer1995}, while in the Z-pinch geometry, standard periodic parallel boundary conditions are used \citep{Hoffmann2023GyrokineticOperators}.
+For the tokamak geometry, the flux tube length is given by $L_z = 2\pi N_{pol} R_0$, where $R_0$ is the magnetic axis radius and $N_{pol}$ is the number of poloidal turns.
+In the Z-pinch geometry, $L_z = 2\pi L_B$, with $L_B$ as the reference magnetic field length scale, corresponding to the major radius in the tokamak geometry or the pinch radius in the Z-pinch geometry.
+For the purpose of comparing the two geometries, we set $R_0 = L_B$ so that $N_{pol}$ can be interpreted as the number of times the field line wraps around the Z-pinch axis.
+In previous publications \citep{Hoffmann2023GyrokineticOperators,Hoffmann2023GyrokineticShift,Hoffmann2025InvestigationSimulations}, the \gyacomo code evolves the GM model using a truncation closure, setting all GMs with $(p,j)>(p_{\max},j_{\max})$, \modifi{where $p_{\max}$ and $j_{\max}$ are the maximum degrees considered for the Hermite--Laguerre basis.
+In this work, we use a single maximal-degree truncation closure, i.e., we set all GMs with $p+2j > d_{\max}$ to vanish, where $d_{\max}$ is the maximum moment degree considered.
 This truncation reflects the structure of fluid models, where the moments are evolved up to a certain velocity-polynomial degree, e.g., $d_{\max}=2$ for a Braginskii-type model \citep{Braginskii1965}.}